primaza/primaza/docs/book/src/entities/servicebinding.md

 ### Creation

 When a ServiceBinding is created, the secret referenced by the ServiceBinding itself will be projected into all the matching applications.
+The EnvironmentVariables `envs` declared in the specification will also be projected to the matching application pods.
 Matching applications are calculated as defined at in the section [Specification](#specification)

 ### Deletion